 As such, people are a bit wary of using the Dong for large transactions.
 You’d need several wheelbarrows full of bank notes to buy a property if done so in Dong.

-Is Real Estate in Vietnam a Good Investment?
+Is Vietnam Property a Good Investment?

 Vietnam has great potential, but perhaps even more caveats.
 Restrictions on foreign investment combined with one of the worst performing currencies in Asia make things rougher than they seem on the surface.